Lennix/portfolio/README.md

 # About

 A simple tool to calculate the overall performance of an investment portfolio.
+(This fork just added BTC, ETH and XMR as currencies)

 See https://www.portfolio-performance.info for more details.